ahotchkin/ahotchkin.github.io/_posts/2019-02-26-how_liberty_mutual_inspired_my_sinatra_application_project.markdown

 end
 ```

 Now, I’m sure my code could use some refactoring.
 I did run into a couple issues and had to get a little creative (like figuring out how to allow a user to create an item without selecting an existing group), but the functionality is there.
 It’s no surprise that completing this project has been a very educational experience.
-I not only became much more well versed in Sinatra and ActiveRecord, but also in Googling the right questions.
+I not only became much more well-versed in Sinatra and ActiveRecord, but also in Googling the right questions.
 Now that that’s done, I guess I’ll go buy a couch or something so I can add it to my Home Inventory.

 <img src="https://media1.giphy.com/media/2OP9jbHFlFPW/200w.gif?cid=5a38a5a25c78736d6e394b7163817b56" width="480" height="307">